-The number of infringement cases initiated in Lithuania for non-transposition, or incorrect transposition of the EU law by the European Commission is the fourth lowest in the EU (34 cases at the end of 2017).
+The number of infringement cases initiated in Lithuania for non-transposition or incorrect transposition of the EU law by the European Commission is the lowest in the EU (27 cases at the end of 2019).

-While Lithuania has a solid track record in building “hard” infrastructural objects, it lacks the knowledge on how to implement so-called soft projects to nudge the behavior of citizens and social groups to achieve better social outcomes and cohesion (e.g., in secondary education, children and social protection and healthy lifestyles).
-Successful social innovations and pilot-experimentation are not yet scaled up into sound public policies, while policy design and implementation are often rigid and bureaucratic because of a risk averse administrative culture.
-On the whole, administrative structures are relatively strong, with sufficient capacity to implement many of the proposed reforms.
-The biggest obstacle to implementation is the lack of political leadership and insufficient care for either ex ante impact assessments or ex-post evaluation of implemented reforms.
+While Lithuania has a solid track record of building “hard” infrastructural objects, it lacks the knowledge on how to implement so-called soft projects to nudge the behavior of citizens and social groups to achieve better social outcomes and cohesion (e.g., in secondary education, children and social protection, and healthy lifestyles).
+Successful social innovations and pilot-experimentation are not yet scaled up into sound public policies, while policy design and implementation are often rigid and bureaucratic because of a risk-averse administrative culture.
+Overall, administrative structures are relatively strong, with sufficient capacity to implement many of the proposed reforms.
+The biggest obstacle to implementation is the lack of political leadership and insufficient care for either ex-ante impact assessments or ex-post evaluation of implemented reforms.

-Despite lacking governing experience, the government of the Farmers’ and Greens’ Union has demonstrated an ability to correct policy mistakes and to compromise reasonably with the opposition over some important reforms, such as a package of anti-alcohol laws, reform of the management of state-owned forests and implementing the “new social model.”
-However, the government’s policy of active policy consultation with society and interest groups is not being thoroughly conducted despite pledges.
-Still, minimum standards of transparency and policy input are observed as all draft decisions, with explanatory material, are published on the Seimas website at the time of their submission for inter-agency consultation.
+Despite lacking governing experience, the government led by the Farmers’ and Greens’ Union demonstrated an ability to correct policy mistakes and to compromise reasonably with the opposition over some important reforms, such as a package of anti-alcohol laws (by softening some initial restrictions), reform of the management of state-owned forests (by introducing safeguards to ensure transparent functioning of the consolidated state enterprise) and implementing the “new social model.”
+However, the government’s method of active policy consultation with society and interest groups has not been thoroughly realized despite pledges.
+Still, minimum standards of transparency and policy input have been observed as all draft decisions, with explanatory material, are published on the Seimas website at the time of their submission for inter-agency consultation.

 The government generally uses all available resources efficiently.
-Even though the Lithuanian media occasionally claims an excessive bureaucracy, personnel expenses are not very high relative to the services offered by the state.
-In recent years, in line with the (worsening) demographic trends and to release resources for salary increases, the number of posts in the public administration sector was cut by 10% to 20%.
-By 2020, the government plans to centrally manage 60% (up from the current 4%) of all state-owned land zoned for construction using the state enterprise Turto bankas.
+Even though the Lithuanian media occasionally claims excessive bureaucracy, personnel expenses are not very high relative to the services offered by the state.

 The state audit office continues to be outspoken in its reports and recommendations to the Seimas.
 Since 2014, it has also assessed the quality of draft state budgets and has presented the assessments to parliament.
 It has criticized almost every draft budget as too ambitious in terms of expenditures.
 Though its recommendations are not legally binding, the government usually takes action over some of them.

 Efficiency in the public procurement system is improving, especially at the central level, although challenges remain.
-Transparency in public procurement is increasing, as is the use of digital and web publishing.
-The government has obliged contracting authorities to publish online information on initiated tenders, the successful bidders and the contracts awarded (with an exception for the lowest value procurement).
-98% of all procurement purchases are carried out electronically.
+Transparency in public procurement is high, as is the use of digital and web publishing.
+Contracting authorities are required to publish information on initiated tenders, the successful bidders and the contracts awarded online.
+However, tenders often attract only single bidders.
 Cross-border procurement remains low, with a potential negative impact on prices.
-At the municipal level, concerns remain with regard to adequate procurement planning, transparency and in-house procurement.
+At the municipal level, concerns remain with regard to adequate procurement planning, transparency and in-house procurement (European Commission, 2020).

 The government generally coordinates its policies effectively and coherently.
 Interministerial coordination is managed through a cabinet committee tasked with strategic planning.
 However, the variable results should be attributed to the government’s political strength and will (or lack of it), rather than to the system itself.
 Policy fragmentation, especially with regard to its implementation, continues to be a problem in the areas of social capital, namely, social security, culture, and to a lesser degree, in education and health care.